COGS108/Overview/COGS108-Syllabus.md

 ### Letters of recommendation

-TL;DR  If you're in this class and want a letter you can ask, but (a) the letter will not help you get into a top program, and (b) I will only write a double handful of those per quarter (so ask me early!).
-If you want good letters I advise you to work with multiple professors in programs outside of the class.
+TL;DR If you want a letter I advise you to work as an IA or RA or some other capacity with more than one professor.

 If you are bound for graduate school you will probably need support and letters from professors or someone else who has done graduate training.
 Many students ask professors they have taken a class from (including me), but I want you to know this is a bad idea.
 You really want to get a letter from someone you have worked with more closely, who knows your talents and personality from experience working together with you over a long time.
 You are one of hundreds of students I will have this quarter.
 TBH with relatively few exceptions I will not know you well.
 To get a solid letter from a prof, you want to be a research assistant, independent study, honors thesis advisee, or instructional assistant.
 If you are interested in grad school you need to have done the work before the beginning of senior year; letters are needed in Nov/Dec of your senior year for the following Fall admission.

-If you are just one of the hundreds of students in a class, almost every prof (including me) will write a letter that is roughly "I know STUDENT from CLASS where they got an A and often came to office hours and asked questions".
-That's the kind of letter which meets the bare minimum, and it may help you gain admission to some schools.
-But a top level grad program expects you to have done the things that will yield 3 much more detailed letters.
-So if you're an IA/RA/advisee, profs (including me) will write letters that go much much harder and into great detail about your qualities.
-And that's what you want.
-Also I want you to know that a detailed letter from someone not a professor (e.g., your manager when you did an internship related to your chosen field, the head of a volunteer organization you work with, a grad student you worked for on a research project, etc.) is probably better for your chances than a minimum letter from a professor.
+If you are just one of the hundreds of students in a class, almost every prof (including me) will write a letter that is roughly "STUDENT was in my CLASS where they got an A+".
+Every graduate school admission committee in the world can read between the lines and see that this is not a good recommendation.
+Any kind of selective program will probably take a hard pass given a letter like that.

+But almost every prof (including me) will write letters that go much much harder and into great detail about your qualities if you are one of our assistants.
+And that kind of detailed, informative letter is what graduate admissions committees want to see.

+What if you don’t have the right history to get a detailed letter from a professor?
+I think that a detailed letter from another source is probably better for admissions than a minimum letter from a prof. Ask your manager from when you did an internship related to your chosen field, the head of a volunteer organization you work with, a grad student you worked for on a research project, etc.

+All that being said, if you're in this class, and want a minimum letter you can ask.
+But (a) the letter will not help you get into a top program, and (b) I will only write these for a double handful of students per quarter and I will not submit more than 8 letters per student, (c) I will only write a letter for you if you are in the top 10% of the grade distribution for your quarter.

 ### What should you call me?

 Most students call me Professor or Professor Fleischer or Dr. Fleischer.
-I'm also perfectly happy if you call me Jason, but not all professors are OK with that kind of informality.
-I would prefer you *not* address me as Mr. Fleischer; if you're going to use an honorific please use the one that people expect in the situation.
+If you’re into old skool slam dunks you can call me Dr. J. I'm also perfectly happy if you call me Jason, but not all professors are OK with that kind of informality.
+Please do not address me as Mr. Fleischer; if you're going to use an honorific please use the one that people expect in the situation.

 ### What I should call you

 I should call you by your preferred name, with the correct pronunciation and any honorific or pronouns you choose.
-Please correct me (either in the chat, out loud on zoom, or via email/Piazza after the fact...however you're most comfortable) if I ever make a mistake.
+Please correct me (either in the chat, out loud on zoom, or via email/Campuswire after the fact...however you're most comfortable) if I ever make a mistake.

 ### How to Get Your Question(s) Answered and/or Provide Feedback